AI-Enabled CADD & Machine Learning for Drug Design

 Day 3 – Integrated CADD + ML Workflow

-- Using ML to prioritize compounds and predict basic properties/toxicity.
+- Using ML to predict properties and prioritize compounds.

 Mentor Profile